Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Modern fabrics for constructing worthy hiking clothing have many appealing qualities:

 Instead, look for a fleece vest that is built to stand up to the trail.

-Fleece vests for hiking should give you all of these features:
+Fleece vests for hiking can give you all of these features:

 It, or something similar, should be in your pack, if not on your back, as protection against heat loss in cool, cold, rainy, windy, or all of the above conditions.

 These vests should have all of the features mentioned for the fleece vests, plus a few more:

 Down hiking vests have higher price points than fleece, but also deliver more in terms of keeping you toasty warm when they get damp.

 They are also great at keeping you warm once they're completely wet, thanks to the new feature of water repellent coatings on the down.

 Lots of quilting keeps the feathers in place and working hard to trap your body heat.

-Here an example of a down vest with all of the bells and whistles you'd ever need, including lots of color choices,
+Here an example of a down vest with all the bells and whistles

 Note that I use my fleece vests for spring and fall hiking when the wind isn't blowing, and my down vest for year round windy and/or cold snaps.

 Because it's so compressible, my down vest is in the bottom of my pack year round.

 For extreme weather conditions or prolonged exposure to the elements, it's important to have versatile and well designed high performance hiking clothing.

 This vest by Arcteryx does not mess around with making a fashion statement.